Skip to main content

 Overture + Pandas

 In this example, we'll show you how to use DuckDB and Pandas to extract and manipulate Overture data in a Jupyter notebook.
-We're using a Pandas DataFrame as an ideal structure for handling a "medium" amount of data and GeoPandas to extend Pandas for operations on geometric types.
-We also need the Shapely to support the processing of our feature geometries.
+We're using a Pandas DataFrame as an ideal structure for handling a small to medium amount of data and GeoPandas to extend Pandas for operations on geometric types.
 DuckDB allows us to fetch only the data we need from Overture's GeoParquet files stored on Microsoft Azure or AWS S3.

 Installation requirements